Incident Name: Sacramento Fire, Havasu National Wildlife Refuge

 Position: Superviser for Inmate Crew

 Summary: Officer Falconer was a four-year veteran with the ADC and was overseeing an inmate firefighting crew working a wildfire in the Havasu National Wildlife Refuge when he suddenly collapsed.
-Despite lifesaving efforts performed by members of the crew, Officer Falconer passed away from an apparent heart attack.
+Despite lifesaving efforts performed by members of the crew, Officer Falconer passed away from an apparent asthma attack.
 He is survived by his wife.

 Photo credit: Tri-City Fire District, Claypool AZ